rithinch/event-driven-microservices-docker-example/README.md

 	"firstName": "New",
 	"lastName": "User",
 	"emailAddress": "newuser@new.com",
-	"description": "New User"
+	"description": "New User",
 	"password": "Testing0*"
 }
 ```

-## Event-based communication between the microservices - Example
+## Event-Based Communication Between the Microservices - Example

 This is where things get interesting, our microservice ecosystem consists of 5 microservices.
 4 of them are public facing exposed via an api i.e articles-management, events-management, users-management and authentication.
 We also have an internal notification microservice (no client apps have access to this).
 These 5 services form our application microservice ecosystem.